OSGeo/OSGeoLive-doc/doc/quickstart/leaflet_quickstart.rst

 View the example_

-.. tip :: If you are reading this quickstart outside the live dvd you may prefer reading the original demo on: http://leafletjs.com/examples/quick-start.html, since this demo uses tilestache on the live dvd.
+.. tip :: If you are reading this quickstart outside the live dvd you may prefer reading the original demo on: http://leafletjs.com/examples/quick-start/, since this demo uses tilestache on the live dvd.

 Preparing your page
 ===================
-Before writing any code for the map, you need to do the following prerpation steps on your page:
+Before writing any code for the map, you need to do the following preparation steps on your page:

 * Include Leaflet CSS files in the head section of your document